krzema12/snakeyaml-engine-kmp/README.md

   change not related to reflecting a newer version of the upstream project, then just the patch version number will be incremented.

+The release notes for each version mentions which version of the upstream project the given release corresponds to.

 ### Snapshot releases

 Snapshot versions of SnakeYAML Engine KMP (straight from the main branch) are available.